sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 		.. seealso:: Need to know more about VOs and how to get a membership?
 Checkout our mooc video :ref:`mooc-vo`.

-Your VO will determine which resources you can use.
+A Virtual Organisation or VO is a group of geographically distributed people that have common objectives and that are using shared grid resources to achieve them.
+Every Grid user is a member of one or more Virtual Organizations.

+In practice your  VOmembership determines to which resources (compute and storage) you have access to.
 You are eligible to register for a VO only once you :ref:`get a valid certificate <get-grid-certificate>`.
 The VO that is most suitable for you depends on the specific research area you are in.
 For example, if you are active in a field associated with the life sciences the ``lsgrid VO`` might be most suitable for you.
 If you still not sure which VO is best for you, then contact us at helpdesk@surfsara.nl to guide you on this.

 This section describes how to get a VO membership.